-Get ready for to make the best Pepperoni Bread you'll ever have!
-It's loaded with diced pepperoni, mozzarella, and herbs so it tastes exactly like a pepperoni pizza!
-It will not last long, you won't want to share!
-Make it using a stand mixer or bread machine.
+Pepperoni Bread is loaded with diced pepperoni, mozzarella, and herbs so it tastes like you're eating pepperoni pizza.
+It will not last long- you won't want to share!

 Turn your love for bread, cheese, and pizza into a snack and appetizer with Pepperoni Bread.
-It tastes exactly like a pepperoni pizza, and smells like one too.
+It tastes like a pepperoni pizza and smells like one too.

 This recipe is based off the recipe for my award-winning sun dried tomato basil bread.
 If you love this pepperoni pizza bread, the tomato bread is a must try!

 The first time I made this I had to make it 3 times in less than 24 hours.
 The third time was definitely the charm.
 The final pepperoni bread recipe here is the perfected version— made with a few tweaks to the first few loaves.

 - Bread flour: all-purpose flour is a fine substitution.

 - Pepperoni: I prefer specialty style pepperoni to produce the best flavor.

 - Mozzarella cheese: shredded mozzarella is added to the dough and to the crust.